WELCOME TO PUNCHING THE AIR by IBI ZOBOI & YUSEF SALAAM BOOK TOUR

 Punching the Air centers Amal’s journey.
 It welcomed us in the courtroom where we saw witnesses on the stand and heard the verdict.
 We see how Amal saw his life turned upside-down.
 Feel how it was like for him to see those people in that courtroom decide what will happen to his life.
 Hear the verdict that put him in that juvenile detention facility and saw all the effects those experiences had on him.
 But more than Amal’s story, Punching the Air is also about the criminal justice system in America.
 How it fails a lot of people, especially Black people.

 Punching the Air comes from the stories of people who have been wrongfully incarcerated and have been victimized by a deeply flawed criminal justice system.
 One of the authors himself, Yusef Salaam, was wrongfully incarcerated when he was a teenager, along with other Black and Latin teenage boys on the Central Park jogger case.
 Zoboi and Salaam pulled from Salaam’s own experience and also got inspiration from the Scottsboro Boys, the Exonerated Five (the group where Salaam is included as previously mentioned), and the Jena Six case in 2006.
-It actually shows us what life could be like in a juvenile detention facility, the kind of people you may meet there and how it all affects the people imprisoned in there – especially mentally, emotionally and physically.
+It shows us what life could be like in a juvenile detention facility, the kind of people you may meet there and how it all affects the people imprisoned in there – especially mentally, emotionally and physically.

 This book also talks about what it is like to dream and what it is like to hope.
 It highlights Amal’s creativity which I loved so much.
 He uses his art not just to express himself but to actually send a message.
-For someone who appreciates poetry and arts, it made me appreciate and love the book even more.
+For someone who appreciates poetry and art in general, it made me appreciate and love the book even more.
 I especially love the scenes where Amal rapped his powerful verses.
 I wish I could also see Amal’s paintings.
 I loved that I have actually gotten book recommendations as Amal is a reader as well.
 And I have learned from an interview that a poem Salaam wrote when he was a teenager was also included in this book, though I am not sure which, that makes this book more special for me.
 This book centers art and the power it holds.

 The only thing I did not fall in love with was the ending.
 I don’t think it was bad.
 I think others may have even loved it, but I just personally wished the book was made a bit longer because there are still things that I want to witness happen myself.

 Punching the Air is beautiful, thought-provoking, powerful, and important.
 It is heavy and painful.
 But at the same time, hopeful.
 It joins the discussion and calls for action.
 It shows the power of art.
 And it tells a story that should be acknowledged and listened to by everyone.
 As a non-Black person and someone who does not live in America, I have found this informative as well.
-This is my first read from Ibi Zoboi and Yusef Salaam, and it won’t definitely be the last.
+This is my first read from Ibi Zoboi and Yusef Salaam, and it definitely won’t be the last.
 I am excited to re-read and listen to the audiobook.
 I highly recommend.

 Ibi Zoboi was born in Port-au-Prince, Haiti, and holds an MFA in writing for children and young adults from Vermont College of Fine Arts.
 Her novel American Street was a National Book Award finalist and a New York Times Notable Book.
 She is also the author of Pride andMy Life as an Ice Cream Sandwich, a New York Times bestseller, and Punching the Air with co-author and Exonerated Five member, Yusef Salaam.
 She is the editor of the anthology Black Enough: Stories of Being Young & Black in America.
 Raised in New York City, she now lives in New Jersey with her husband and their three children.